Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 - Improve variable declarations.
 Replace `var` with `const` and `let`
 - Add comments
 - Improve formatting and indentation
-- Making procedural code Object Oriented
+- Making procedural code Object-Oriented
 - Improve anything else you might think of that needs improvement

 (just listen to the linter)